peredaniel/iOS-tech-challenge/README.md

 ### Continuous Integration server

-Since this repository is *public* (since it's forked from a *public* repository), we created a Travis CI instance attached to it to run tests and perform additional tasks automatically.
+Since this repository is *public* (since it's forked from a *public* repository), we created a Travis CI instance attached to it to run tests and perform additional tasks automatically when several conditions met.
 In combination with our [Branching strategy](#branching-strategy) and some protection rules on `master` and `develop`, we ensure that no code was ever merged to these branches without passing the proper tests.

 The current jobs and triggers are the following:
 - **Compile**: Just compiles the app.
-This job is executed when a PR to `master` or `develop` is opened, to prevent merging any change that breaks the app build.
+This job is executed when a pull request to `master` or `develop` is opened, to prevent merging any change that breaks the app build.
 If this job fails, no further jobs are executed.
 - **Run unit tests**: Runs the unit tests suite.
-This job is executed when a PR to `master` or `develop` is opened.
+This job is executed when a pull request to `master` or `develop` is opened.
 - **Run UI tests**: Runs the UI tests suite.
-This job is executed when a PR to `master` or `develop` is opened.
+This job is executed when a pull request to `master` or `develop` is opened.
 - **Gather code coverage data**: Runs the complete tests suites.
 If all test succeed, the coverage data is uploaded to Coveralls using Slather (see [Code coverage reports](#code-coverage-reports) below).
 This job is executed when a commit is pushed to either `master` or `develop`.
-Note that since both braches are protected and only pushes by means of PRs are allowed, tests should always succeed (since they must succeed to enable merging).
+Note that since both branches are protected and only pushes by means of pull requests are allowed, tests should always succeed (since they must succeed to enable merging).

 You may take a look at all the jobs execute, and to the Travis CI instance, by following this link:

 [https://travis-ci.com/peredaniel/iOS-tech-challenge](https://travis-ci.com/peredaniel/iOS-tech-challenge)

 ### Code coverage reports

 Since this repository is *public* (since it's forked from a *public* repository), we created a Coveralls instance attached to it to gather code coverage data and display it as a report.
-This code coverage data is generate automatically by Xcode when running tests, and gathered and uploaded to Coveralls using [Slather](https://github.com/SlatherOrg/slather).
+This code coverage data is generated automatically by Xcode command line tools when running tests if properly set, and gathered and uploaded to Coveralls using [Slather](https://github.com/SlatherOrg/slather).

 You may take a look at the code coverage reports for `master` in Coveralls by following this link:

 [https://coveralls.io/github/peredaniel/iOS-tech-challenge](https://coveralls.io/github/peredaniel/iOS-tech-challenge)

 ## Branching strategy

 In order to illustrate our usage of good practices in Git, we used a variant of [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) during this assignment.
 In pure GitFlow, a feature is implemented in a single branch named `feature/name-of-feature`.
-In our case we had a single feature to implement, and therefore made not much sense, so we made a branch for every *task* instead of evert *feature*.
+In our case we had a single feature to implement, and therefore made not much sense, so we made a branch for every *task* instead of every *feature*.
 These tasks have been grouped in folders by topics, which include:
 * Documentation: Writing this README file.
 * Feature: Implementation of the requested feature.
 * Frameworks: Clean-up of dependencies and fixing linking errors.